A Basic Guide to POTS/DSL Filters

 Maintenance and Failure

-POTS filters are produced cheaply and en mass and as a result are often the cause of a number of issues with DSL connections.
+POTS filters are produced cheaply and en masse and as a result are often the cause of a number of issues with DSL connections.

 These seemingly innocuous little devices separate the low-end frequencies required for voice calls from the high-end frequencies needed for your ADSL connection.
 However, the generally cheaply made devices are prone to fail, leading to excessive noise interfering with the speed of your connection.
 A tell-tale sign that one of your filters has gone faulty is noise on the line when you're making voice calls.